Gardener Penge: Recycling and Sustainability for Greener Gardens

 Our sustainable rubbish gardening area program emphasises separation at source: green waste, food scraps, cardboard and paper, glass, and mixed containers are collected distinctly so they can be turned into compost, recycled materials or energy where appropriate.
 The London boroughs’ approach encourages separate food caddies and garden bins alongside traditional recycling boxes — an approach we mirror in our services to ensure maximum diversion of waste from landfill.
 We embed simple separation practices across sites and work with residents and local gardeners to maintain consistent streams.

-Garden waste and recycling sorted for transfer To make eco-friendly waste disposal area operations practical, Gardener Penge connects to nearby local transfer stations and household recycling centres.
+A middle-aged man with short grey hair is tending to a garden in a residential outdoor space, wearing a white t-shirt and dark green overalls.
+He is holding a blue rake with a red handle and appears to be clearing leaves or debris from a section of soil near a blooming tree with white flowers.
+The garden features a neatly maintained lawn with lush, green grass, situated behind a low wire fence.
+In the background, there are additional trees and shrubs, suggesting a well-kept, landscaped yard typical of a suburban garden in Penge, South London.
+The scene is illuminated by natural sunlight, indicating mild weather in spring or early summer, with soft shadows cast across the garden.
+This image supports outdoor gardening and lawn care services offered by Gardener Penge, emphasizing environmental sustainability and proper garden maintenance practices.
+To make eco-friendly waste disposal area operations practical, Gardener Penge connects to nearby local transfer stations and household recycling centres.
 We coordinate collections that feed into borough and regional facilities such as Bromley household recycling centres and nearby transfer stations in adjacent boroughs, ensuring that green waste is prioritised for composting and that reusable items are diverted to reuse networks.
 Where possible, we route materials to centres that accept separate glass, paper, food waste and garden waste to match the borough strategy for waste separation and processing.

 Partnerships, Reuse and Local Recycling Activity